 As we have just mentioned, shadows will do a good job of hiding you.
 The shady corner of a room could make you invisible in the right situation but your shadow can also be guilty of giving you away.

 Be aware of where your shadow is being cast.
 If it's in front of you, your enemy will know precisely when you are about to round a corner because of the tell-tale sign of your shadow proceeding you.

-When taking cover, always be awar e of your shadow giving away your position.
-To combat being detected, keep low, keep compact and try and prevent your shadow from being a recognisable human outline where possible.
+When taking cover, always be aware of your shadow giving away your position.
+To combat being detected, keep low, keep compact and try and prevent your shadow from being a recognizable human outline where possible.

 Stay flat to wall and hug the perimeter of a room as you move through it to manage your signature as much as you can.

 It can be tempting in a dark spot to simply flip on your weapon light and cast a lovely beam of hundreds of lumens into a room to illuminate it.